SiddheshBangar/Basic-HtmlCss-Website/README.md

 This Project is Build on Basic HTML and CSS
 Contains Three Web pages with Navigation bar and Footer

+Start the Website from Home.html
+Computer Page - co.html
+Information Technolgy Page - it.html

 Some Common tags and properties used in this website are:

 HTML Tags: